Tompkins Bend

 Amenities:

-Water and bathrooms available in the Tompkins Bend campground, about one block from the trailhead; Shangri-La Resort and restaurant is just a bit further down Shangri-La road.
+Water and bathrooms are available in the Tompkins Bend campground, about one block from the trailhead.
+Shangri-La Resort and restaurant is just a bit further down Shangri-La road.

 Directions to Trailhead: